chanchan098/Docs/db/db-4-redis.md

 Redis has **built-in replication**, Lua scripting, LRU eviction, transactions, and different levels of **on-disk persistence**, and provides **high availability** via Redis Sentinel and automatic partitioning with Redis Cluster.

+# -Connect

+# CLI

+In interactive mode, redis-cli has basic line editing capabilities to provide a familiar typing experience.

+# -Understand Redis data types

+# Sorted sets

+A Redis sorted set is a collection of unique strings (members) ordered by an associated score.

+*Manage Redis/*
 # Redis persistence

 <https://redis.io/docs/management/persistence/>